dantheman625/nlp_doc_info_extraction/README.md

 **1. Loading and Structuring Raw Data**

 The notebook first navigates through all JSON files in the designated RE data directory (e.g., `Datasets_RE/train`).
-For each JSON, it extracts sentences and their annotated entity pairs—typically a “head” entity and a “tail” entity—along with the labeled relation between them.
+For each JSON, it extracts sentences and their annotated entity pairs, which is typically a “head” entity and a “tail” entity, along with the labeled relation between them.
 Each row in a temporary list captures `"entity1"`, `"entity2"`, `"text"`, and `"relation"`.
 Once all files have been processed, this list is converted into a Pandas DataFrame (`relation_dataset.csv`), in which each row corresponds to one candidate sentence containing both entities.
 This CSV makes it easier to inspect label distributions and to perform a stratified split.

 **2. Splitting into Training, Validation, and Test Sets**